PaulJuliusMartinez/sequel-packer/README.md

 [Karthik Viswanathan](https://github.com/karthikv) designed the original API of the Packer library while at [Affinity](https://www.affinity.co/).
-This library is a ground up rewrite which defines a very similar API, but shares no no code with the original implementation.
+This library is a ground up rewrite which defines a very similar API, but shares no code with the original implementation.

 ## License